Villanova-AI/villanova-k8s-dbjob/README.md

 1. DATABASE_SERVER_HOST is the ip address or hostname of the database server
 2. DATABASE_SERVER_PORT
 3. DATABASE_VENDOR: one of 'mysql', 'postgresql', 'oracle'
-4. DATABASE_NAME: the name of the database set aside for Entando
+4. DATABASE_NAME: the name of the database set aside for Villanova
 5. DATABASE_ADMIN_USER is a user on the specified database that has the necessary privileges to add schemas and other users, and set their priviliges
   (Please create a user.
 Don't use 'postgres' or 'sys' or any of the built-in users.
 These lead to complications that are not supported)
 6. DATABASE_ADMIN_PASSWORD: the password of the above-mentioned user